header-card (1)

 Measuring success

-Somewhat ironically, one of the two key metrics here was still the average time it would take a broker to submit an application across all products.
+One of the two key metrics here was still the average time it would take a broker to submit an application across all products.
 More on that to come as we roll this out over the next few months.

 A more direct metric was also to be the number of brokers seeing a battered experience – if done correctly, this should be 0% and a big green tick upon launch.